MicrosoftDocs/power-platform/power-platform/admin/sync-logic.md

 ## Appointment - sync from Dynamics 365 to Exchange

+Synchronization for an appointment from Dynamics 365 to Exchanges works as follows:

 - Mapping: Appointment records in Dynamics 365 will be synchronized to Exchange as meetings.

 - Appointment status and reminder: When the appointment status in Dynamics 365 is **Completed**, **Canceled**, or **Free** the appointment will be synced to Exchange as **Free** and no reminder set.
 When creating an appointment, if the appointment is more than 7 days in the past the reminder won't be set.

 - Appointment invitations: When the appointment is created in Dynamics 365 and synced to Exchange, invitations won't be sent when the **scheduledStart** is in the past or no attendees are present.

 When the appointment is updated in Dynamics 365 and synced to Exchange, invitations won't be sent when the **scheduledStart** is in the past or the user syncing the appointment is not the appointment organizer, the appointment doesn't have attendees, or none of the sensitive properties\* have changed.

 \**Sensitive properties are those properties for which Exchange will trigger an invite as they are relevant for all the parties involved in the meeting: Subject, Body, Location, IsAllDayEvent, ScheduledStart, ScheduledEnd, RequiredAttendees, OptionalAttendees, Organizer, AppointmentStatus, PriorityCode, RecurrencePattern.*

-## Appointment deletion and cancellations
+### Appointment deletion and cancellations

 An appointment cancellation will be sent to the parties by Exchange only when the appointment gets physically deleted in the organizer's mailbox.